engl3844/engl3844s18/_projects/p1-data-gathering.md

 We are living in a society that uses digital technology and media to collect, organize, and analyze data about a multitude of ourselves.
 In this class about writing and digital media, we will respond to this datafication with a project that challenges you to learn how to produce digital media and examine how data are integral texts within our everyday communication activities.
 Accordingly, you will collect the data necessary to complete all of the subsequent media projects in this course.
 To guide this process, we will all share the following broader research questions: **How do we participate with algorithmic audiences**? and **How is this participation a form of writing**?
 From there, each of you must choose and refine a particular topic as a mode to explore one of your own prominent, networked practices.
 Your aims should be to craft a project that helps you fulfill the conceptual objectives of the course (Review these objectives on the [Overview](/#conceptual-objectives) page.)

-The main point of this data collection is not statistical insight nor applying quasi-experimental design strategies, but to explore, examine, and gain insight into your writing practices and how digital media and data permeate it.
+The main point of this data collection is **NOT** statistical insight nor applying quasi-experimental design strategies, but to explore, examine, and gain insight into your writing practices and how digital media and data permeate it.
 In doing so, we will try to understand how digital media performs and communicates much more than what we may have originally thought.

 To help us acclimate to the goals of this sub-project and the course, I will review this [slideshow](https://docs.google.com/presentation/d/18c3SVpuc_m8mxHyvwAaf-wm1SPUTxYt-ZykAKx0zbJA/edit?usp=sharing) during class.
 I hope that it will provide you with more information and stir up more questions about the following 2 topics: